Images of analytic map germs, and singular fibrations: Milnor set and nice map germs

-It is also interesting to remark that the condition $\overline N_G\cap h^{-1}(0) = \{ 0\}$ does not imply that $G$ is tame whereas the reciprocal is always true, see for instance Sabbah's example considered in the Introduction. \end{remark}
+One may also remark that the condition $\overline N_G\cap G^{-1}(0) = \{ 0\}$ does not imply that $G$ is tame whereas the reciprocal is always true.
+As an example, Sabbah's example considered in the Introduction does not have a tube fibration \cite{Sa}, and therefore is not tame according to our Theorem \ref{t:tube}. \end{remark}